flamsanct/flamsanct.github.io/wp/README.md

 # Risk

+> One of the characteristics of truly owning something is that you can potentially lose it.

+-- <a href="https://hackernoon.com/how-to-build-a-robust-game-economy-lessons-from-one-of-the-worlds-longest-running-mmos-426f8fd94f6d">Adora Goh</a>

+## As a Miner

 When completing their mining operations, miners must either call a transport ship or return to The Citadel themselves to bank their ore.

-## As a Miner
+### The Safe Option: Pay the Corruption Tax

 In the regions where they are available, transport ships are able to deposit ore immediately on behalf of miners.
 However, their captains are corrupt and will immediately deduct a portion of the ore earnings and split it among the marauders at that belt, if there are any.
 Corruption varies from belt to belt, but is generally higher in more distant regions.
 If there are no marauders at a belt when a miner claims, all funds are deposited immediately, without any deduction.

+### The Risky Option: Take a Perlious Journey

 When transport ships are not available, or to avoid feeding into the corrupt system, a miner may choose to return to The Citadel themselves in order to deposit their ore.
 For the most part, miners are successful when choosing this option, but they do have to account for the travel time and fuel involved.
 Still, if there are marauders at their asteroid belt, there is small chance that they are robbed for a portion of their funds, and a sliver of a chance that their ship is gunned down and destroyed permanently.
 As with transport ships, the exact odds of each outcome vary by region, and there is no risk at all if the asteroid belt in question is clear of marauders.

 ## As a Marauder

 Each time that ore is allocated to marauders, either through corruption or crime, it is distributed only to marauders at the belt in question.
 An individual marauder's share of the take is proportional to their ship's attack power.
 As miners move to avoid resource depletion and leverage new opportunities, marauders will face the decision of whom to follow.
 Because there is only so much ore to distribute, marauders will also have to consider their ship’s attack power in comparison to the total attack power before traveling.

 # Travel & Fuel